Why Do Currencies Move In Vicious And Benign Circles?

 This is true when the dollar is in equilibrium.
 It's doubly true when it's trending.

-And this is because in macro there's something called the core-periphery paradigm, put forth by Javier Gonzalez, in his book How to Make Money with Global Macro.
+And this is because, in macro, there's something called the core-periphery paradigm, put forth by Javier Gonzalez, in his book How to Make Money with Global Macro.

 In this paradigm, global currencies can be divided into three subsets:

-- The reserve currency which is currently the US dollar.
+- The reserve currency, which is currently the US dollar.

-- Hard currencies, that come from countries that can lend to themselves at competitive rates.
-These tend to be net-importers of commodities.
-Hard currencies generally act as safe-havens during periods of risk-off.
+- Hard currencies that come from countries that can lend to themselves at competitive rates.
+These tend to be net importers of commodities.
+Hard currencies generally act as safe havens during periods of risk-off.

 - And soft currencies.
 Soft currencies tend to be commodity producers.
 They are countries that have to borrow in other currencies at higher rates.
 These currencies depreciate during periods of risk aversion.

-Since the dollar is the reserve currency it's the preferred medium of exchange for global trade.
+Since the dollar is the reserve currency, it's the preferred medium of exchange for global trade.
 It's also why commodities are priced in dollars.

 Global capital sloshes around the world in search of the highest total return.
 So when the dollar appreciates due to the sum of exchange rate differentials, interest rate differentials, and local currency capital appreciation, it attracts more capital (both speculative and to a lesser extent non-speculative).
 This creates the feedback loop.